fossadev/fossabot-docs/docs/commands/default_commands/addcmd.md

 ---
-id: setcommand
+id: addcmd
 ---

-# !setcommand
+# !addcmd

-Creates a new custom command or updates an existing one.
+Creates a new custom command for the channel.

 This command is only available to **Broadcasters** and **Moderators**.

 #### Parameters

 This command takes **two** *required* parameters:
-1. **Command name** - The name of the command to create or update
+1. **Command name** - The name of the command to create
 2. **Response** - The response text for the command

 #### Flags